rafagual/pgina-vicarius-certu/PRD.md

 - **No JavaScript**: Content remains fully accessible with progressive enhancement for animations
 - **Slow connections**: Images lazy load, critical content loads first
 - **Mobile users**: Responsive design adapts grid layouts to single column, CTAs remain accessible
-- **Multiple CTAs clicked**: All CTAs lead to consistent contact/demo request action
+- **Multiple CTAs clicked**: All CTAs lead to consistent contact/demo request action with Certus Cyber
 - **Long content**: Sticky navigation or back-to-top button for easy navigation
+- **External link clicks**: No external links to Vicarius site - all CTAs drive to Certus Cyber contact/demo
+- **Visual asset loading**: Graceful fallbacks if CDN images fail to load

 ## Design Direction

 The design should feel corporate, trustworthy, and modern with a professional B2B SaaS aesthetic that aligns with cybersecurity industry standards - clean interface with strategic use of color to highlight CTAs and important information, balancing informative content density with breathing room for readability.
+All visual references to Vicarius platform (screenshots, videos) serve to establish credibility and understanding, while all interactive elements drive users to contact Certus Cyber as the expert partner rather than external research.

 ## Color Selection